 Revenue predictability is one of the most significant advantages of a recurring payment business model.
 However, most recurring revenue businesses also need to collect one-off payments at various times, from charging for additional products or services and account top-ups to collecting one-off payments on new customer registrations or chasing a failed payment.

 Collecting one-off payments can be challenging if your business is optimised for recurring payment collection.
 The current methods are limited:

 Bank debit is not optimised for one-off payments

 To tackle this problem, we built Instant Bank Pay.
-Powered by open banking and designed to complement your bank debit strategy.
-Instant Bank Pay, uses bank-to-bank payments which are confirmed instantly, giving you and your customers visibility and creating a smoother customer experience.
+Powered by open banking and designed to complement your payment collection strategy.
+Instant Bank Pay, uses bank-to-bank payments, which are confirmed instantly, giving you and your customers visibility and creating a smoother customer experience.

 Businesses looking to take a first payment when a new customer signs up can take a one-off payment while simultaneously setting up a bank debit mandate.
-By collecting these payments successfully and quickly, with instant confirmation, businesses can maximise cash flow across the board.
+By collecting these payments successfully and quickly, with instant confirmation, businesses can maximise cash flow.